Baeyung/Beetle/README.md

 ###### E-Commerce Module
 **This module was created by [Delta3241](https://github.com/DeltA3241)** In this module the user have the functionality to browse the products select them and add them to the cart.
-He can also directly buy the products through the cart. this is shown in the below recordings.
+He can also directly buy the products through the cart.

+This is shown in the below recordings.

 https://user-images.githubusercontent.com/75621461/172357643-90bc038a-4857-4365-a60b-aaf1ca81d883.mp4